EriBloo/laravel-model-snapshots/README.md

 This will snapshot model using default options defined in `EriBloo\LaravelModelSnapshots\SnapshotOptions` class:

-- set version with `versionist` class defined in config
+- set version with Versionist class defined in config
 - snapshot all attributes, excluding primary key and hidden
+- it won't create snapshot if other snapshot with the same stored attributes already exists

 ### Snapshot options